-This week UMB Fashion had its May 2017 NY Women’s tradeshow.
+This week, UMB Fashion had its May 2017 NY Women’s tradeshow.
 UMB Fashion is one of the world most influential fashion decision makers and the world’s top fashion brand.
 UMB is a trillion-dollar fashion industry through their fashion marketplaces.
 They hold events in New York, Las Vegas, and Japan.
-Their events cover Fashion for men, women, children, accessories, and footwear.
-They are a number one fashion influencer and bring together brands from all over the world.
+Their events cover fashion for men, women, children, accessories, and footwear.
+UMB Fashion is a number one fashion influencer, bringing together brands from all over the world.
 This month’s show included women’s fashion and accessories.
-This show included over one hundred designers featuring some of this years must have trends.
+It featured over one hundred designers, including some of this year's must-have trends.

 September 09, 2014